backdrop-contrib/taxonomy_csv/README.txt

 import csv files too, but only if they are ISO 2788 formated.

 Taxonomy batch operations (http://drupal.org/project/taxonomy_batch_operations) has only Drupal 4.7 and Drupal 5 versions.
+Drupal 6 version exists too, but it's an unofficial one.

 So when you want to quick import a non-standardized vocabulary, for example an old thesaurus or a simple list of children, synonyms, related terms,